 After getting a degree in Education and English from Northern Illinois University, Tom picked up his marketing chops by working for a number of firms, including one owned by the World’s Oldest Teenager, Dick Clark.
 Shortly thereafter, he landed a job at the Quaker Oats Company.
 A casualty of the Great Snapple Debacle of 1993, he then moved into the public relations area.
 Working for consumer- and foodservice-oriented advertising/PR companies, he handled PR activities for such industry leaders as the National Cattlemen’s Beef Association (moo!), Maple Leaf Farms duckling (quack!) and Hellmann’s Mayonnaise (which, as of yet, doesn’t make any sound…but I understand they’re working on it in the Hellmann’s labs).

-So the next time you need your products promoted, your recipes developed or your culinaries communicated, why not see what we can do for you?
+So the next time you need your products promoted or some recipes developed, why not see what we can do for you?